More antennas than friends.

 | Best for | Families, travel, off-road, events | Short-range casual use | Hobby, experimentation, public service |

 GMRS hits a sweet spot between FRS and ham.
-You get significantly more range and power than FRS without needing to pass a technical exam like ham.
-It's ideal if you want reliable communications for family activities, road trips, camping, overlanding, or neighborhood emergency preparedness, and you want to be on the air quickly.
+You get significantly more range and power than FRS without needing to pass a technical exam.
+One $35 FCC license covers your entire immediate family for 10 years - that's roughly $3.50 per year for the whole household.